rust-embedded/discovery/src/10-serial-communication/loopbacks.md

 ---

-Now that you are familiar with sending and receiving data over serial port using minicom/PuTTY, let's make your microcontroller and your laptop talk!
+Now that you are familiar with sending and receiving data over serial port using minicom/PuTTY, let's make your microcontroller and your computer talk!